On the Solvability of Byzantine-tolerant Reliable Communication in Dynamic Networks

-Over the past two decades, the introduction of computing and communication capabilities into more and more devices (\emph{e.g.}, IoT networks) has increased the modeling and analysis of dynamic distributed systems.
+Over the past two decades, the integration of computing and communication capabilities into a growing number of devices (\emph{e.g.}, IoT networks) has spurred increased interest in the modeling and analysis of dynamic distributed systems.
 Most of the dynamic distributed system models proposed so far can be categorized as either \textit{open} or \textit{closed}.
-The former considers new processes continuously entering and leaving the system (\emph{i.e.}, with \textit{churns}), while the latter assumes a fixed set of processes whose links may change over time.
-In the context of closed dynamic networks, Maurer et al.\cite{DBLP:conf/srds/MaurerTD15} identified the necessary and sufficient conditions for solving a single instance of the reliable communication problem in the presence of a subset of $f$ Byzantine processes.
-Bonomi et al.\cite{DBLP:conf/sss/BonomiFT18,BONOMI2024104952} identified the solvability conditions assuming the homogeneous locally bounded failure model of Pelc and Peleg~\cite{DBLP:journals/ipl/PelcP05}.
-Maurer~\cite{DBLP:conf/opodis/Maurer20} later extended the primitive to additionally withstand transient process failures.
+The former involves new processes continuously entering and leaving the system (a phenomenon often referred to as \textit{churn}), while the latter assumes a fixed set of processes whose communication links may change over time.
+In the context of closed dynamic networks, Maurer et al.~\cite{DBLP:conf/srds/MaurerTD15} identified the necessary and sufficient conditions for solving a single instance of the reliable communication problem in the presence of a subset of $f$ Byzantine faulty processes.
+Bonomi et al.~\cite{DBLP:conf/sss/BonomiFT18,BONOMI2024104952} identified the solvability conditions assuming the homogeneous locally bounded failure model of Pelc and Peleg~\cite{DBLP:journals/ipl/PelcP05}.
+Maurer~\cite{DBLP:conf/opodis/Maurer20} later extended the primitive to also withstand transient process failures.